SHAH18122/ShahSmit/README.md

-This Repo Contains My Resume hosting on WEbsite.
+This Repo Contains My Resume hosting on Website.